rawphp-framework/rawphp-docs/docs/tutorial/first-app.md

 ## Getting started

 ### Install RawPHP
-Follow the [installation instructions](../start/installation.md) here to get a copy of RawPHP on your local machine.
+Be sure you have installed RawPHP in your computer.
+If not, follow the [installation instructions](../start/installation.md) here to get a copy of RawPHP on your local machine.

 ### Folder Structure
 Below is the foloder structure of RawPHP.
 The important subdolders have been expanded.